Editor’s Note: Originally published on July 9, 2019, updated on Sep. 14, 2023.

 Amazon likes to mix it up and see what catches on.
 Take its Happy Belly trail mixes, for example.
 But two can play at that game.
 Repromote your product with new variations, product bundles, or with frustration-free packaging.

-You may not compete with Amazon or other PL sellers for these new ASINS; at least not at first.
+You may not compete with Amazon or other PL sellers on new ASINs; at least not at first.
 But you can still use Amazon’s price as reference.
 Or check the top selected products page to find new potential competitors.

 If you don’t already have a website of your own to help sell your product, don’t waste any time building one.
 Whether you’ve registered your brand on Amazon or not, there’s no reason to sell exclusively on Amazon.
-Unless you signed up for Own Brands, of course.
+Unless you signed up as an Exclusive Brand, of course.

-As more and more people sign up to Own Brands, Amazon’s brand family grows.
-So, more PL sellers will go toe-to-toe with Amazon.
+As more and more people sign up to Brand Registry, Amazon’s brand family grows and competition becomes fierce for PL sellers.
 To outlast your competitors, you need a strategy for scalable sales.
 But you can’t have it if Amazon is your only sales channel and source of income.

 In the meantime, make sure your customer service can cope with a rise in queries as sales pick up, without compromising on quality of service.
 Luckily, the Voice of the Customer dashboard can help pinpoint buyer issues in a flash.